 Performance Suspension Bushings

 Bushings are rubber components scattered throughout your suspension that provide cushion and reduce vibration and noise.
 When you upgrade to bushings built for performance, or even if you replace worn-out bushings that came with your car, you’ll enjoy much crisper, tighter steering and handling.
-Sort of like cartilage for the bones of your car, bushings can cost $400 to $500 to replace.
+Bushings are sort of like cartilage for the bones of your car and can cost $400 to $500 to replace.

 Quick-Ratio Steering Rack